quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part93_13.6_Code_Listi.md

 ---

 #### 2- and 3-Body Planetary Orbits Overview
 Newton's laws of motion and his law of universal gravitation provided a revolutionary explanation for planetary motions.
-By assuming that the force between a planet and the sun is given by \( F_g = -\frac{GMm}{r^2} \), Newton was able to predict the elliptical orbits of planets around the sun.
+By assuming that the force between a planet and the sun is given by $F_g = -\frac{GMm}{r^2}$, Newton was able to predict the elliptical orbits of planets around the sun.
 :p What is the main topic discussed in this section?
 ??x
 The main topic is understanding planetary orbits through Newton's laws of motion and universal gravitation.
 It involves solving differential equations for planet motion using numerical methods like Runge-Kutta (RK4).